A person recently asked me what I meant by the term "business system." I thought others might like to know a definition that works for me.

 Good systems take waste and inefficiency out of your business and help you give customers what they want every single time.
 They are the solution to weak sales growth, low profit margins, customer dissatisfaction, poor performance, excessive costs, inadequate cash flow, employee turnover, and daily frustration.

 A systems approach to building an organization eliminates generalized solutions, seat-of-the-pants operations, employee discretion, and everything else left to chance.
-These are replaced with detailed procedures, performance standards, and accountability.
-You are saying to your people, "This is how we do it here!"
+These hindrances are replaced with detailed procedures, performance standards, and accountability.
+You are saying to your employees, "This is how we do it here!"

 Remarkable Systems are Everywhere

 Our natural world is a great example of systems at work—solar systems, ecosystems, weather systems, bodily systems, and so forth.
-Man has wisely followed this pattern to solve problems and advance to new plateaus.
+Man has wisely followed this pattern to solve problems and make extraordinary advancements.

-In truth, the best businesses are also those with the best systems and processes.
-Some of the great businesses of our day started with one major innovative system—McDonald's fast food, Federal Express overnight delivery, and Google Internet search, to name a few.
+In truth, the best companies are also those with the best business systems and processes.
+Many highly-successful companies of our day started with one major innovative system—McDonald's fast food, Federal Express overnight delivery, and Google Internet search, to name a few.
 These companies, and thousands of others, have built their fortunes on one or more remarkable systems that serve customers better than anyone else in their target market.

-Now that you know what a system is, it's time to identify yours, elevate them to higher performance, and reap a bountiful harvest.
+Now that you know what a business system is, it's time to identify yours, elevate them to higher performance, and enjoy greater profit.